-We’re excited to announce our partnership with Seton Ascension on their launch of the Veteran Restore Program.
-The Veteran Restore Program, an Intensive Outpatient Program that works with veterans to treat Post Traumatic Stress Disorder (PTSD).
-The program model responds to the physical and mental health needs of each individual by including Cognitive Processing Therapy (CPT), Dialectical Behavioral Therapy (DBT), group outings, and Resilient Yoga.
-This program is offered free of charge to veterans.
+This program was done in partnership with Seton Ascension.
+The Veteran Restore Program, an Intensive Outpatient Program, worked with veterans to treat Post Traumatic Stress Disorder (PTSD).
+The program model responded to the physical and mental health needs of each individual by including Cognitive Processing Therapy (CPT), Dialectical Behavioral Therapy (DBT), group outings, and Resilient Yoga.
+This program was offered free of charge to veterans.

-The following signs are natural responses to trauma, and may be indicators that you’re experiencing PTSD and could benefit from this program:
+The following signs are natural responses to trauma, and may be indicators that individuals are experiencing PTSD and could benefit from this program:

 - Intrusive and upsetting memories

 - Feeling jumpy and on edge

 - Feeling disconnected from others